ucscGenomeBrowser/kent/src/product/README.txt

 license, see our [License Instructions](https://genome.ucsc.edu/license/index.html) or visit the [Genome Browser store](https://genome-store.ucsc.edu/).

-# Installing a Genome Browser locally with the installation script
+# Installing a Genome Browser locally with the GBiC installer

-If you do not want to use our prepared virtual machine Genome-Browser-in-a-Box, we provide an [installation script](mirrorInstallScript.html) that sets up a fully functional mirror on all major Linux distributions.
+If you do not want to use our prepared virtual machine Genome-Browser-in-a-Box, we provide an [installation program](../../goldenPath/help/gbic.html) that sets up a fully functional mirror on all major Linux distributions.

-It has been tested on Ubuntu 14, Redhat/CentOS 6 and 7,
+It has been tested on Ubuntu 14/16,  RedHat/CentOS 6 and 7,
-Fedora 20 and on recent OSX versions.
-It is preferably used on a fresh Linux installation, as it has to deactivate the default site config file in Apache and fills the Mysql directory with numerous databases.
-The easiest way is to run the installation script in a new virtual machine.
-The script also works on Docker and cloud computing virtual machines, and has been tested on the ones sold by Amazon, Microsoft and Google.
+and Fedora 20.
+It is preferably used on a fresh Linux installation, as it has to deactivate the default site config file in Apache and fills the MySQL directory with numerous databases.
+The easiest way is to run the Genome Browser in the Cloud program in a new virtual machine.
+The program also works on Docker and cloud computing virtual machines, and has been tested on the ones sold by Amazon, Microsoft and Google.

-Like GBiB, the mirror installed by the script can load the annotation data either from UCSC or from a local database copy.
+Like GBiB, the mirror installed by the GBiC can load the annotation data either from UCSC or from a local database copy.
 If you load data from UCSC and use a cloud computing provider, it is highly advisable to run your instances in the US West Coast / San Francisco Bay Area or San Jose data centers, as otherwise data loading can be very slow.

-To run the installation script, follow [its help page](mirrorInstallScript.html).
+To run the installation program, please see the [GBiC user guide](../../goldenPath/help/gbic.html).

 # Manual installation instructions

-If the installation script does not work on your linux distribution or you prefer to make adaptations to your mirror, we also provide [step-by-step installation instructions](mirrorManual.html) that cover the configuration of Apache, Mysql, the Genome Browser CGIs, temporary file removal and other topics, like data loading through proxies.
+If the installation program does not work on your linux distribution or you prefer to make adaptations to your mirror, we also provide [step-by-step installation instructions](mirrorManual.html) that cover the configuration of Apache, MySQL, the Genome Browser CGIs, temporary file removal and other topics, like data loading through proxies.

 We are also aware of these external websites that were not created by UCSC